akdataai/migrate-java-db-to-azure/OSS-Java-DB-Migration/step-00-setup-your-environment/README.md

       * https://www.microsoft.com/en-us/edge?r=1

     * JDK 1.8
-    *  Copy this link [here](https://cdn.azul.com/zulu/bin/zulu8.58.0.13-ca-jdk8.0.312-win_x64.msi) and paste into your lab browser to download directly
+    *  Copy the link [here](https://cdn.azul.com/zulu/bin/zulu8.58.0.13-ca-jdk8.0.312-win_x64.msi) and paste into your lab browser to download directly
       * As part of the installation select the option to set the JAVA_HOME
         * The step above will set the environment variable `JAVA_HOME` to the path of `javac` for this JDK installation.

     * Azure CLI
-    * Copy this link [here](https://aka.ms/installazurecliwindows) and paste into your lab browser to download directly
+    * Copy the link [here](https://aka.ms/installazurecliwindows) and paste into your lab browser to download directly

-    * The Bash shell.
+    * The Git Bash shell
-      * GitBash is pre-installed upon "oss-hack-rdp"
+      * Git Bash is pre-installed upon "oss-hack-rdp"

     * Maven
-      * Copy this link [here](https://dlcdn.apache.org/maven/maven-3/3.8.4/binaries/apache-maven-3.8.4-bin.zip) and paste into your lab browser to download directly
+      * Copy the link [here](https://dlcdn.apache.org/maven/maven-3/3.8.4/binaries/apache-maven-3.8.4-bin.zip) and paste into your lab browser to download directly
       * Download and unpack to c:\maven
       * $ mkdir /c/mv
       * $ cd /c/mvn